-These two options will result in exactly the same definitions and attribute values being created.
+These two options will result in exactly the same definitions and attribute values being created in the xCAT database.

 1.8 Set up customization scripts (optional)

 xCAT supports the running of user-provided customization scripts on the nodes when they are installed.